Selection by Prediction with Conformal p-values: Methodology

-This result may be of interest in the case where one is sampling from a finite set without replacement as is common in the drug discovery application discussed earlier.
-The proof of Theorem~\ref{thm:determ} is in Appendix~\ref{app:determ}.
+This result may be of interest in the case where one is sampling from a finite set without replacement. {For instance, in drug discovery, the calibration data may be molecules that have already been evaluated; to curate such dataset, it is common to randomly sample and evluate a fixed number of molecules from a fixed drug library.
+Conditional on all the data in the library, the randomness from sampling still ensures the exchangeability conditions in Theorem~\ref{thm:determ}.
+On the contrary, the i.i.d.~assumptions in~Theorem~\ref{thm:exchangeable} may not hold under sampling without replacement.} The proof of Theorem~\ref{thm:determ} is in Appendix~\ref{app:determ}.
 Its analysis no longer relies on the PRDS property developed in~\cite{bates2021testing} for i.i.d.~data.\footnote{A consequence is that our new technique can be used to show finite sample FDR control for the outlier detection problem in~\cite{bates2021testing} under a similar exchangeability condition.}